 What are the different types of ocean bills of lading?

-Among them, the main types are as follows:
+They are as follows:

 How do you monitor your shipment through the Ocean Bill of Lading?